grzesiek-galezowski/tdd-ebook/manuscript/090_How_to_start.md

 }
 ```

 As you can see, we added an assertion that always fails at the end to remind ourselves that the Statement is not finished yet.
-As we don't have any relevant assertions yet, the Statement would otherwise be evaluated as true and we might not notice that it's incomplete.
-However, as it stands the Statement does not compile anyway, because there's now `TrialVersionMessages` class.
+As we don't have any relevant assertions yet, the Statement will otherwise be considered as true as soon as it compiles and runs and we may not notice that it's incomplete.
+As it currently stands, the Statement doesn't compile anyway, because there's no `TrialVersionMessages` class yet.
 Let's create one with as little implementation as possible:

 ```csharp
 public class TrialVersionMessages : Messages